 When it comes to picking out someone to look after your little one, there are a lot of different aspects to consider.
 Your child is still growing and learning, so being away from them is a necessity, but not something to take lightly.
 The person you are putting in charge of your child, even if just for a few hours, is going to be impacting their life.
-So with that in mind, here are some tips for picking the best child care for you and little one.
+So with that in mind, whether you’re a mum or a dad, here are some tips for picking the best child care for you and little one.

 Take your child’s needs into consideration